 Sending money abroad used to be a time-consuming and expensive process.
 The wire transfers that banks offer tend to come at a price, and don’t even reach their destination that quickly.
 That’s because of the SWIFT network, which often sees your money passed between various intermediary banks before reaching its destination.

 But this is one area where some new providers have shaken things up.
 There are now many apps that can send your money faster – and at less cost to you.
 Here’s our pick of the best money transfer apps that’ll let you transfer money from a credit card to a bank, or directly from bank account to bank account, or however you want.

 Unlike most banks and other providers, TransferWise offers the real mid-market rate on all its international money transfers and prides itself on its simple, upfront fees by getting rid of the intermediary bank fees.

 - Send money easily via the free app

 - Get the real mid-market rate

-- With a free borderless account, you also get virtual bank details in six different currencies – you can receive money like a local in Europe, the UK, Australia, New Zealand, Poland and the US.
+- With a borderless account, you also get virtual bank details in six different currencies – you can receive money like a local in Europe, the UK, Australia, New Zealand, Poland and the US.